adityaax/Python-Programs/README.md

 # In love with python :sparkling_heart:

-😎 Let's automate the boring stuff with python
+😎 Let's automate the boring stuff with python :rocket:

-😴 Here you will get python programs.
+😴 Here you will get python programs :helicopter:

 :artificial_satellite: Programming is hard until you starts :flying_saucer: